-This hiking tour covers a lot of ground both in the Wondae-ri Birch Forest and on Nami Island, but your client doesn’t have to worry about where they’re hiking because a guide knows the safest and best trails to travel on.
+This hiking tour covers a lot of ground both in the Wondae-ri Birch Forest and on Nami Island, your client doesn’t have to worry about where they’re hiking because a guide knows the safest and best trails to travel on.

 Hiking is optional on this Nami Island and Mt.
 Seorak day trip, so even clients who aren’t big hikers can enjoy some of South Korea’s most beautiful outdoor places.

 Myeongdong Shopping Street

 Myeongdong Shopping Street teems with affordable brand-name shops and department stores selling a wide variety of clothing, shoes, and accessories.
 The daytime population of this commercial hub swells to a near two-million people who come to shop, eat, work, and play.
 While many Seoul sightseeing tours include Myeongdong, you could easily dedicate an entire day to this vibrant neighborhood, either independently or with the help of a tour guide.